Newskin01/arch-fs25server/README.md

 # Getting Started

 Please note that this may not cover every possible scenario, particularly for NAS (synology) users.
 In such cases, you may need to utilize the provided admin console to configure the necessary directories and user permissions.
-If you encounter any issues while attempting to run the program, kindly refrain from sending me private messages.
-Instead, we recommend seeking assistance on our Discord server, where you can find additional support and guidance. [invite link to our Discord server](https://discord.gg/Ejz2MaXSNb).
+If you encounter any issues while attempting to run the program, kindly open an issue in this repository so others can benefit from the discussion.

 ## Hardware Requirements